 I looked past Jakob.
 His parents were leading Gran through the front door.
 Molly, not wanting to miss out on the excitement, went tearing up the walkway after them.
 Gran said something to Liam, and he glanced back at Jakob and me with a wily look on his face.
 He nodded and turned back to Gran.
 Gran said something else and nudged him in the ribs, and he threw back his head and laughed.
 His whole face lit up with it.
 The sight did nothing to stem the fear flowing through my veins.

 I turned back to Jakob.
-I was not going to insult him by insinuating that his parents were a danger to my grandmother, but I had to know that she was safe.
+I wasn’t about to insult him by insinuating that his parents were a danger to my grandmother, but I had to know that she was safe.
 “Promise me that Gran will be okay here.”

 Deep down, I didn’t think it would come to that.
 And the fact that I trusted Jakob with my grandmother’s safety scared me more than anything else had today.

-Liam Larson crossed his arms over his wide chest and stared at his son.
-“So after Krista went inside, what did you do?”
+Liam Larson crossed his arms over his chest and stared at his son.
+“So, after Krista went inside, what did you do?”

 Jakob leaned against the marble counter.
 “We waited.”

 Liam cocked his head sideways and grinned at me.
 I tried not to squirm.

 “My son must really trust you if he stayed put outside,” he said.

 “We needed to find out what was going on with Dr. Perez,” I told him.
 “I had a decent chance of getting that information out of the receptionist.”